CyberMor/sampvoice/README.md

 #### For players
 ---------------------------------
-For players there are two variants for installation: automatic (through an installer) and manaul (using the source)
+For players there are two variants for installation: automatic (through an installer) and manually (using the archive)

 ##### Automatically
 ---------------------------------
-1. In order to download the installer, head over to [the `releases` page](https://github.com/CyberMor/sampvoice/releases) and choose the right version of the plugin.
+1. In order to download the installer, head over to [the `releases` page](https://github.com/CyberMor/sampvoice/releases) and choose the desired version of the plugin.
-2. After downloading, launch the installer and choose the right language for your installation, afterwards the installer will automatically find your GTA San Andreas folder.
+2. After downloading, launch the installer and choose the desired language for your installation, afterwards the installer will automatically find your GTA San Andreas folder.
 3. Press `OK` and wait until the installation finishes.

 ##### Manually
 ---------------------------------
-1. Head over [the `releases` page](https://github.com/CyberMor/sampvoice/releases) and download the archive with the correct client version.
+1. Head over [the `releases` page](https://github.com/CyberMor/sampvoice/releases) and download the archive with the desired client version.
 2. Extract the archive to your GTA San Andreas folder.

 #### For developers
 ---------------------------------
-1. Downlod from [the `releases` page](https://github.com/CyberMor/sampvoice/releases) the correct version of the plugin for your platform
+1. Download from [the `releases` page](https://github.com/CyberMor/sampvoice/releases) the desired version of the plugin for your platform
 2. Extract the files to the root of your server directory.
 3. Add to the server configuration file (`server.cfg`) the line *"plugins sampvoice"* for Win32 and *"plugins sampvoice.so"* for Linux x86 (If you're using the Pawn.RakNet plugin, make sure this [sampvoice] plugin loads *after* Pawn.RakNet)
 3. Add to the `plugins` line the plugin's name as seen below